gunjanjaswal/Awesome-Public-Free-Apis/README.md

 ### Automated Processes:

 1. **Weekly API Status Checks**: Every Sunday at 00:00 UTC, our automation verifies all APIs are operational and updates their status
+2. **Enhanced API Discovery**: Every Monday at 00:15 UTC, our enhanced scrapers collect high-quality free APIs from multiple sources
-2. **Monthly API Discovery**: On the 1st of each month at 00:30 UTC, our system scans sources like RapidAPI, GitHub trending repositories, and ProgrammableWeb to find new popular APIs
+3. **Monthly API Discovery**: On the 1st of each month at 00:30 UTC, our system scans sources like RapidAPI, GitHub trending repositories, and ProgrammableWeb to find new popular APIs
-3. **Daily Trending Repositories**: Every day at 01:00 UTC, we update the trending GitHub repositories section
+4. **Daily Trending Repositories**: Every day at 01:00 UTC, we update the trending GitHub repositories section
+5. **Daily Trending API Repositories**: Every day at 01:30 UTC, we update the trending GitHub API-specific repositories section
-4. **Data Enrichment**: For each API, we automatically collect and verify information about authentication methods, HTTPS support, and CORS compatibility
+6. **Data Enrichment**: For each API, we automatically collect and verify information about authentication methods, HTTPS support, and CORS compatibility
-5. **Trend Analysis**: APIs are ranked by popularity based on usage metrics and community adoption
+7. **Trend Analysis**: APIs are ranked by popularity based on usage metrics and community adoption

-### About Empty Categories

-Currently, only 5 categories have APIs listed (Development, Entertainment, Machine Learning, Photography, and Weather).
-The remaining categories will be automatically populated through:

-1. The monthly API discovery process that will find and add new APIs
-2. Community contributions as developers submit their favorite APIs
-3. Manual additions by maintainers

-After the first few automated runs and some community engagement, we expect most categories to have multiple high-quality API listings.

 This automation ensures you always have access to the most current and reliable free API information for your development projects.